William Walker (filibuster): Invasion of Nicaragua

+The introduction of negro-slavery into Nicaragua would furnish a supply of constant and reliable labour requisite for the cultivation of tropical products.
+With the negro-slave as his companion, the white man would become fixed to the soil; and they together would destroy the power of mixed race which is the bane of the country.
+The pure Indian would readily fall into the new social organisation.

 Walker's actions in the region caused concern in neighboring countries and potential U.S. and European investors who feared he would pursue further military conquests in Central America.
+Walker aimed to use Nicaragua as a base to conquer to the rest of Central America as well as Cuba and the other Caribbean islands.
 C. K. Garrison and Charles Morgan, subordinates of Vanderbilt's Accessory Transit Company, provided financial and logistical support to the Filibusters in exchange for Walker, as ruler of Nicaragua, seizing the company's property (on the pretext of a charter violation) and turning it over to Garrison and Morgan.
 Outraged, Vanderbilt dispatched two secret agents to the Costa Rican government with plans to fight Walker.
 They would help regain control of Vanderbilt's steamboats which had become a logistical lifeline for Walker's army.

 Concerned about Walker's intentions in the region, Costa Rican President Juan Rafael Mora Porras rejected his diplomatic overtures and began preparing the country's military for a potential conflict.
 Walker organized a battalion of four companies, of which one was composed of Germans, a second of Frenchmen, and the other two of Americans, totaling 240 men placed under the command of Colonel Schlessinger to invade Costa Rica in a preemptive action.
 This advance force was defeated at the Battle of Santa Rosa on March 20, 1856.

 The most important strategic defeat of Walker came during the Campaign of 1856–57 when the Costa Rican army, led by Porras, General José Joaquín Mora Porras (the president's brother), and General José María Cañas (1809–1860), defeated the Filibusters in Rivas on April 11, 1856 (the Second Battle of Rivas).
 It was in this battle that the soldier and drummer Juan Santamaría sacrificed himself by setting the Filibuster stronghold on fire.
 In parallel with Enmanuel Mongalo y Rubio in Nicaragua, Santamaría would become Costa Rica's national hero.
 Walker deliberately contaminated the water wells of Rivas with corpses.
 Later, a cholera epidemic spread to the Costa Rican troops and the civilian population of Rivas.
 Within a few months nearly 10,000 civilians had died, almost ten percent of the population of Costa Rica.